ZachBeta/slopcore_yaj_rpg/README.md

 # Neon Dominance

-A Netrunner-inspired roguelike PvPvE deckbuilder-RPG built with Godot Engine.
+A Netrunner-inspired roguelike PvPvE deckbuilder-RPG built with Python, featuring a full gameplay loop in the terminal implementation with future plans for a Godot-based GUI.

 ## Current Version

-**v0.2.1** - Minimalist Card Game with Complete Gameplay Loop
+**v0.3.0** - Terminal Game Implementation with Strategic AI Opponent

+> **CURRENT STATUS**: The Python terminal implementation is the primary playable version with complete gameplay and AI.
+The Godot GUI implementation is still being compiled in the grid - check back when the render matrices are stabilized.

 ## Overview